Patient Safety Fact Sheet

 - The Joint Commission demonstrates its commitment to patient safety through numerous efforts

 Sentinel Event Policy: Implemented in 1996, The Joint Commission’s Sentinel Event Policy was revised in 2014 to incorporate contemporary patient safety concepts and clarify Joint Commission processes.
 Any time a sentinel event occurs, the organization is expected to conduct thorough and credible comprehensive systematic analyses (for example, root cause analyses), implement improvements to reduce risk, and monitor the effectiveness of those improvements.
-The analyses are expected to drill down to underlying organization systems and processes that can be altered to reduce the likelihood of harm reaching a patient in the future and to protect patients from harm when a process breakdown does occur.
+The analyses are expected to drill down to underlying organization systems and processes that can be changed or amended to reduce the likelihood of harm reaching a patient in the future and to protect patients from harm when a process breakdown does occur.
 Sentinel events are one category of patient safety events (see below).
 Accredited organizations are strongly encouraged, but not required, to report sentinel events.

 Patient safety events: The Joint Commission receives reports of patient safety events from patients, families, government agencies, the public, staff employed by organizations, and the media.
 This information is used to help identify current areas of potential risk at accredited organizations and may be used to improve the quality and safety of accredited organizations.
 Patient safety events can be reported to the Joint Commission’s Office of Quality and Patient Safety.

-Complimentary publications: The Joint Commission publishes two complimentary publications that address safety issues: Sentinel Event Alert identifies specific patient safety problems, describes their common underlying causes, and suggests steps to reduce risk or prevent future occurrences; and Quick Safety helps accredited organizations recognize potential safety issues and provides potential strategies to help mitigate risk in a concise manner.
+Complimentary publications: The Joint Commission publishes two complimentary publications that address safety issues: Sentinel Event Alert identifies specific patient safety problems, describes their common underlying causes, and suggests steps to reduce risk or prevent future occurrences; and Quick Safety helps accredited organizations recognize potential safety issues and provides potential strategies to help mitigate risk in a concise, actionable manner.

 Patient safety collaborations: The Joint Commission and JCR collaborate with a number of organizations to promote patient safety.